robcarver17/pysystemtrade/docs/introduction.md

 Now let's introduce the idea of **config** objects.
 A `config` or configuration object allows us to control the behaviour of the various stages in the system.

-Configuration objects can be created on the fly or by reading in files written in yaml (which we'll talk about below).
+Configuration objects can be created on the fly or by reading in files written in YAML (which we'll talk about below).
 A configuration object is just a collection of attributes.
 We create them interactively like so:

 ```python
 from sysdata.config.configdata import Config